 – The fluidity of the transparent nature of the system, as well as the absence of any thickeners may give them a pleasant aesthetic character and skin feel.

 – The small size of the droplets allows them to deposit uniformly on substrates; wetting, spreading and penetration may be also enhanced because of the low surface tension of the whole system and the low interfacial tension of the O/W droplets.

 – Nano-emulsions can be applied for delivery of fragrant or active ingredients, which may be incorporated in many personal care, food, and medical products.
 For example, this could be applied in perfumes, lubricants, cutting oils and corrosion inhibitors.

 – Nano-emulsions may be applied as a substitute for liposomes and vesicles and it is possible in some cases to build lamellar liquid crystalline phases around the nano- emulsion droplets.

-Our devices which can help you in this field are: our A Series laboratory contact angle meters with automated CMC tools, Robotic Sessil and pendant drops tensiometers, SITA tensiometers, T100, T15+, Dynotester, Foam Tester, and all kinds of contract testing using OCA, DCAT,and etc.
+Our devices which can help you in this field are: our A Series laboratory contact angle meters with automated CMC tools, Robotic Sessil and pendant drops tensiometers, SITA tensiometers, T100, T15+, Dynotester, Foam Tester, and all kinds of contract testing using our advanced devices.